-In the past 12 months, the company has continued to seek out new opportunities for expansion, while starting to build a customer base in multiple industries.
-Examples include; providing energy efficient lighting solutions to operators in one of the world's busiest transportation hubs; investigating the viability of unique CNG powered locomotive drive train technology; going through the extensive ISO-9000 approval process for ReECO Tech so as to secure new, higher profile, contracts; providing portable solar solutions for a transportation company in areas where electrical infrastructure doesn't exist; eliminating more than 100,000 tonnes of fiber waste from the waste stream and converting it into new useable product; investigating and investing in a solar powered community; investigating conversion technologies to convert carbon-based waste-streams into concentrated energy sources; and providing comprehensive energy audits and smart-building technology for companies desperate to pinpoint energy deficiencies and save money.
+In the past yesr, the company has continued to seek out new opportunities for profitable expansion, while continuing to build a customer base across multiple industries.
+Examples include; providing energy efficient lighting solutions to operators in a number of industrial verticals; continuing to investigate the viability of unique CNG powered locomotive drive train technology; completing the extensive ISO-9001 approval and starting the ISN approval process for ReECO Tech, which has opened, and will continue to open the door to new, higher profile, contracts; providing portable solar solutions where electrical infrastructure doesn't exist; eliminating more than 100,000 tonnes of fiber waste from the waste stream and converting it into new useable product; developing a solar powered community; investigating conversion technologies to convert carbon-based waste-streams into concentrated energy sources; and providing comprehensive energy audits and smart-building technology for companies desperate to pinpoint energy deficiencies and save money.

 Sparta will continue to seek further opportunities and additional complimentary waste-streams to leverage its sales and marketing channels to distribute complementary products while looking to secure appropriate intellectual property to enhance the business interests of its subsidiary companies.
 As well, the Corporation intends, on an ongoing basis, to assess product performance and market acceptance of other technologies suitable to the Corporation's established distribution network and executive team.
-Announcements about new Sparta products will be made following the Corporation's comprehensive due diligence processes..
+Announcements about new Sparta products will be made following the Corporation's comprehensive due diligence processes.